toltalchaos/shop-os/README.md

 - Bug on product card focus element when in edit mode

 ## TODO:
+- add 404 routing
+- Add background and set colors to other pages
+- add province to checkout + all outgoing emails and data flows
+- site management contactInfo text area.... this could maybe just go away?
+- improve emails to be more descriptive
+    - manager email to get all the needed data per-item
+    - customer data to get payment info
+    - improve user facing info screens (order confirmation - use this as EMAIL template)
+- Address ambiguous "DATE" field in order management
+- Manage product images (Blob or binary for uploads?)
+- Implement user account functionality (manager only, no user data is stored)
 - add error handling for all external calls
     - site data
     - products